wp-plugins/heyyou/readme.txt

  * Categories / Groupings for the DCPT's
  * Meta fields for Media items, text, code, URLs
  * & much much more..

+This is very different then using Wordpress `register_post_type()` method as the posts go directly within

 = What type of Pages are dynamic custom post types useful for? =